S96Zakaria/shops/README.md

 ## Neabry Shops

-This application is created to help users to discover thier neabry shops.
+This application is created to help users to discover thier nearby shops.

 ## Used Technologies

-To achieve this task I used:

 - **[Laravel 6.2](https://laravel.com/)**
 - **[MySQL](https://mysql.com/)**